kaariimashraf/AWS_StaticWebsite/README.md

 # TravelBlog by Udacity
-### This Project is to demonstrate Fundamental Concepts of AWS Cloud.By Karim Ashraf For Udacity
+### This Project is to demonstrate Fundamental Concepts of AWS Cloud.By Karim Ashraf For Udacity.
+Only the final results are shown in screenshots in this repo , the steps below are done on the AWS cloud.

 This project has two major intentions to implement: